Pakistan–Ukraine relations: Allegations

+Military assistance

 During the war, the United Kingdom purchased an unspecified number of 122mm howitzer projectiles from Pakistan, which were later supplied by the United Kingdom to Ukraine.
 Later on, M107 155-mm projectiles along with M4A2 propellant charges manufactured by Pakistan Ordnance Factories were also spotted being used by the armed forces of Ukraine on the front lines.
-Experts note that it is very likely that one of Ukraine's Nato allies may have purchased ammunition from Pakistan and supplied it to Ukraine.
+Experts note that it is very likely that one of Ukraine's NATO allies may have purchased ammunition from Pakistan and supplied it to Ukraine.

 The Economic Times, an Indian newspaper, reported that Pakistan was reportedly planning to dispatch 159 containers of ammunition in early half of January, out of which 146 containers of ammunition were delivered by the later half of same month.
 The containers contained 155-mm projectiles, M4A2 propelling bag charges, M82 primers and PDM fuses, and were transferred to Ukraine through a port in Poland.
 The newspaper later also reported that Pakistan had supplied more than 10,000 missiles for the BM-21 Grad MLRS of armed forces of Ukraine in February 2022.
 BW Businessworld, an Indian magazine, reported that DMI Associates, an agent for Pakistan Ordnance Factories, has signed an MoU with the Government Strategic Reserves Agency of Poland with Polish firm PHU Lechmar LLC acting as an intermediary purchaser, and Tradent Global Solutions, based in Canada, acting as an intermediary consultant.
-The magazine also reports that Pakistan is in the process of exporting Anza Mark-II to Poland for transport to Ukraine and Millennium Technologies of Karachi and Omida Sea and Air of Poland are negotiating the transportation agreement.
+The magazine also reports that Pakistan is in the process of exporting Anza Mark-II to Poland for transport to Ukraine, and Millennium Technologies of Karachi and Omida Sea and Air of Poland are negotiating the transportation agreement.
 On 6 March 2023, the magazine reported that Pakistan had reportedly shipped 162 containers with ammunition, including artillery rockets, through a port in Germany to Ukraine.
 The magazine also reported that UK’s ministry of defence signed a pact with Pakistan Ordinance Factories recently to supply ammunition to Ukraine.
 Dr. Riina Kionka, European Union's ambassador to Pakistan, in an interview with local media in Pakistan on 21 February 2023 said that Pakistan has been helping Ukraine in its protracted conflict with Russia by sending military and humanitarian aid.

-However Pakistan has formally denied reports of arms supply to Ukraine, calling that claim into question.
+However, Pakistan's Ministry of Foreign Affairs has formally denied reports of arms supply to Ukraine.
+Ukrainian Foreign Minister Dmytro Kuleba also said "No arms deal with Pakistan" during his visit to Pakistan, rejecting media speculations.